ManvishK7122/GP_Customer-Product-Analysis/README.md

  ```

 ### Conclusion
-Through the data mining previously explained before, we are able to decifer 3 major aspects of this car business
+Through the data mining previously explained before, we are able to decifer 3 major aspects of this car business, which are:

 Q1: Which products should we order more of or less of?